Dual pairs in complex classical groups and Lie algebras: Dual pairs in Sp(2n,C) , PSp(2n,C) , and sp(2n,C)

 Although each $V_{\mu} \otimes W_{\mu}$ for $\mu \not \simeq \mu^*$ does not admit an $H$-invariant bilinear form, we claim that each $(V_{\mu} \otimes W_{\mu}) \oplus (V_{\mu^*} \otimes W_{\mu^*})$ admits an $H$-invariant symplectic form.
 Indeed, write $E:= V_{\mu} \otimes W_{\mu}$ and $E^* := V_{\mu^*} \otimes W_{\mu^*}$.
 Then for $e,e' \in E$ and $\mathcal{E}, \mathcal{E}' \in E^*$, we see that

 defines an $H$-invariant symplectic bilinear form on $E \oplus E^*$.

 Finally, it is clear that an element of $\prod_{\gamma} GL(V_{\gamma})$ preserves the symplectic bilinear form on $U$ if and only if it preserves the induced bilinear form on each $V_{\gamma}$.
 Similarly, an element of $\prod_{\gamma} GL(W_{\gamma})$ preserves the symplectic bilinear form on $U$ if and only if it preserves the induced bilinear form on each $W_{\gamma}$.
-It follows that
+This established \eqref{eq:align-1} and \eqref{eq:align-2}, completing the proof. \end{proof}